Lackey deals, Rizzo leads offense as Cubs beat Pirates 7-1

 Cubs: Return home for a three-game series against San Diego beginning Monday night.
 Jon Lester (4-4, 3.89 ERA) will face former Cubs pitcher Clayton Richard.
 Chicago is 20-15 at Wrigley Field this season.

 Pirates: Travel to Milwaukee for a four-game series with the Brewers that starts Monday night.
-Gerrit Cole (4-6, 4.54) will try to build off his last outings, a seven-inning effort that snapped a streak of four straight appearances of five innings or less.
+Gerrit Cole (4-6, 4.54) will try to build off his last outings, a seven-inning effort that snapped a streak of four straight appearances of five innings or fewer.

 ———